 July is a very hot month, and temperatures outside are around 30°C. When it is that hot, engineers come up with the craziest ideas.
 The other day, some of our engineers launched an interesting side project.
-They wanted to demonstrate how far we could go with our ability to reuse old hardware to run OpenIO SDS.
+They wanted to demonstrate how far we could go with our ability to reuse old hardware to run OpenIO.

 Bringing old hardware to new life